AndrewSchenk24/AndrewSchenk24.Github.io/index.md

 #### [Improving Schools in Massachusetts](/MassachusettsSchoolsTableau.md)
 [<img src="images/Improving Massachusetts Schools .png?raw=true"/>](/MassachusettsSchoolsTableau.md)
-In this project, Tableau is used to create a dashboard to provide information and to answer key questions posed by the Massachusetts Department of Education to identify opportunities to improve overall performance and student success.
+Tableau is used to create a dashboard for the Massachusetts Board of Education to provide information and to identify opportunities to improve overall performance and student success in the Massachusetts school system.

 ---